gridgain/gridgain/README.md

 ## Getting Started

-For more information on how to get started with GridGain, please visit: [Getting Started][getting-started]
+For information on how to get started with GridGain, please visit: [Getting Started][getting-started]

 ## Documentation

-To see full technical documentation on how to use GridGain and it's APIs, please visit: [GridGain Docs](https://docs.gridgain.com/docs).
+For complete technical documentation on how to use GridGain APIs, please visit: [GridGain Docs][docs]

 [apache-ignite-homepage]: https://ignite.apache.org/
 [GridGain-homepage]: https://www.gridgain.com/